1. News

 Act now

 ForrestBrown will customise our service to match your requirements.
-We are highly experienced in software R&D claims and liaising with HMRC.
+We are experienced in supporting claims across a wide range of sectors and in liaising with HMRC.
 We can review your claim and support you with specific expertise on a consultancy basis.
 Contact us today.

 HMRC R&D compliance letter

-When you submit an R&D tax relief claim to HMRC, it should be quickly processed by HMRC.
-In the majority of cases, a simple desktop review of your claim documents will be sufficient for HMRC to process your claim.
+When you submit an R&D tax relief claim to HMRC, it should typically be processed by HMRC within 40 days.
 On occasion, HMRC will ask for more information to clarify any questions they might have.
-This process is known as an enquiry.
+This process is known as an enquiry and it can be raised before or after your claim has been processed.

 If you’ve received a letter from HMRC saying that they are conducting a compliance check into your R&D tax credit claim, this is the start of the ‘enquiry’.
-With an increased scrutiny on R&D claims from HMRC, these compliance check letters are going to be increasingly common.
-It is vitally important that you take them seriously, and act quickly.
+With an increased scrutiny on R&D claims from HMRC, these compliance check letters have become increasingly common and may be sent by one of three teams: Large Business Compliance, Wealthy/Mid-Sized Business Compliance or Individual/Small-Sized Business Compliance.
+Each team takes a different approach, but for all, it is vitally important that you take them seriously, and act quickly.

-What is a R&D tax relief compliance letter?
+What is an R&D tax relief compliance letter?

-An R&D tax relief compliance letter is HMRC’s way of communicating with you that they need more information to clarify questions about your R&D claim.
+An R&D tax relief compliance letter is HMRC’s way of communicating with you that they need more information about your R&D claim to check if the assessment has been made correctly.
 This process is known as an enquiry.

 Identifying a compliance check letter